Should I Watch..? The Incredibles

 What's the big deal?

 The Incredibles is a CG animated action family film written and directed by Brad Bird and is the sixth film produced for Disney by Pixar Studios.
-Bird pitched the idea to Pixar after the commercial failure of his first film The Iron Giant (1) and was inspired by spy films and comic books from the 1960's as well as his own family life.
+Bird pitched the idea to Pixar after the commercial failure of his first film The Iron Giant and was inspired by spy films and comic books from the 1960's as well as his own family life.
 It premiered at the London Film Festival in October, 2004 and was met with critical acclaim, eventually going on to win two Academy Awards as well as becoming the first entirely animated film to win a prestigious Hugo Award for Best Dramatic Presentation.
 Audiences were also delighted by the film's winning blend of action, comedy and drama as the film's global takings topped $631 million.
-After many years of waiting by fans, Pixar confirmed that a sequel is currently scheduled for 2019.
+After many years of waiting by fans, Pixar eventually released a sequel in 2018.

 What's it about?